hudongsheng-debug/FITSQuickLook/README.md

 - Added a “Noise Scan” button to the toolbar
 - Noise Scan panel now supports minimization
 - Noise Region Detection (Beta 1) is now available

+## Version 4.2.3 New Features
+This update brings the Noise Pixel Detection model (Beta 1) from iOS to macOS.

+- Added a “Noise Pixel Detection” button to the toolbar
+- The Noise Pixel Detection panel now supports minimization
+- Introduced the Noise Pixel Detection model (Beta 1)
+- Users can scan and annotate noise pixels within regions using adjustable thresholds
+- Supports setting detected noise pixels to zero and saving as a new FITS file